Letters to my son about love, sex, and getting your bearings. Hopefully useful to others as well.

 Our relationship to them as men, as heterosexual men anyway, is so deep that it has no distance from who we are.
-There is no US…and then somewhere nearby but separate, this issue.
-Our relationship to women is a kind of hub to the rest of our lives.
+Our relationship with women is a kind of hub for the rest of our lives.
 We look at them and we see what we hope for and dream of.
 Sometimes it’s only lust, a fiery urge: sometimes it’s romance, an irreplaceable heart connection to a one of a kind person.
 Sometimes it’s kind of about who you want to be in this life.
 Sometimes it’s clear water insight and sometimes it’s a fever dream.

 Sexuality and attraction are like nitrogen in the air, they are basic, and forever.
 You won’t know life from here on without it.
 There is a longing in the soul to know and be close and there is a longing in almost all bodies to join their essence with a beautiful otherness to make new life, that is like you, and like her and yet new.
 Making babies is where our single note joins with another and makes a chord.
 The desire and the love is that chord.
 I’m unlikely to run out of metaphors talking about love and sex because it is the inspiration for variation and creation.
 Sex is voting with love for new life.

 I don’t mean sex is only about reproduction.
 Numerically, sex is rarely about reproduction but at the same time, almost all sex is about the possibility of reproduction.
 It’s always possible and it’s often a silent discussion like “Us?
 Maybe?
 Ever?
 Soon?”
 Even though there are times that people are oblivious to those thoughts inside themselves, there is something fundamental and magnetic and deeper than ordinary relationship issues pulling us toward making new people.